A review of the trip to Malaysia "exploration". The Island Of Penang

 Ride with the locals on the bus I liked: feel at home there.
 And, oddly enough, none of the locals staring and did not pay any attention to the tourists standing in line at the door of the bus.
 Bus drivers have always helped, announcing to us the correct stop.

 In General, the public transport system in Penang is just great in my opinion.
 Everything is very convenient and quite understandable if you know anything about maps.
 Maps of bus routes, by the way, you can get free in several places.
-More information about public transport in Penang I wrote here and if everything is carefully read, you have more questions do not arise.
+More information about public transport in Penang I have written here is all there is and if you read carefully, the questions you'll never.

 Inside the bus.
 During peak hours they are "Packed":